 The most effective way to improve compliance is through a bundle of measures.
 An important component here is the patient-oriented placement of disinfectant dispensers.
 Easily accessible dispenser positioning and eye-catching housings in signal colour are further components in infection prevention.

-Non-contact operation: hygienic and comfortable
+Automatic hand hygiene dispenser: hygienic and comfortable

 Another and so far underestimated component in this context is the use of sensor-controlled dispenser systems.
 The non-contact operation not only reduces the risk of microorganisms spreading, but also increases the frequency of use.